 Not significant, but still wanted to share how to extend your Azure Portal Dashboard with custom content.
 This is a beneficial feature, which is somewhat unknown to many, for placing side notes and instructions.

 I’ve found that for smaller Azure based projects, documentation and noted tend to get lost a lot easier.
 Which once was the holy grail eventually ends up as “Oh, this document somewhere in SharePoint.”
 Therefore, having a place for keeping custom content such as notes or linking to existing documents can be very helpful.

-It’s all about markdown
+It’s all about Markdown

 Within the Azure Portal, open your dashboard or create a new one.
-Enter edit mode by pressing on edit dashboard located within the upper section of the window.
+Enter edit mode by pressing on the edit dashboard located within the upper section of the window.

-Within the Tiles Gallery locate Markdown and drag it to the dashboard canvas.
+Within the Tiles Gallery, locate Markdown and drag it to the dashboard canvas.

-You might already be familiar with markdown, but if not I would recommend checking the markup options available.
+You might already be familiar with Markdown, but if not, I would recommend checking the markup options available.
 You can find more details on the syntax on http://daringfireball.net/projects/markdown/syntax.